Updated on March 18th, 2026 by Felix Martinez

 Growth Prospects

-Hormel has an extremely impressive history of generating consistent growth from year to year, regardless of the broader economic climate.
-This speaks to the company’s strong brands and staying power during recession.
+Hormel has an extremely impressive history of generating consistent year-over-year growth, regardless of the broader economic climate.
+This speaks to the company’s strong brands and staying power during the recession.

 Hormel’s growth prospects depend upon a few different levers it can pull in the coming years.
 Organic growth is likely due to the company’s strong brands.
 In addition, Hormel has habitually bought its growth over the years through acquisitions.

 The deal is expected to provide Hormel with a $560 million tax benefit, for a net price of $2.79 billion.
-The portfolio produced $1 billion in sales in 2020 and should reach Hormel’s longterm organic growth target.
+The portfolio generated $1 billion in sales in 2020 and is expected to meet Hormel’s long–term organic growth target.

-Moving forward, we expect 5% annualized earnings per share growth over the next half decade.
+Moving forward, we expect 7% annualized earnings per share growth over the next half-decade.

 Source: Investor Presentation